Signed Into Law

 Which agencies enforce SB836?

-SB836 is enforced by Texas Courts (Criminal and Civil), Law Enforcement Agencies, Office of the Attorney General and Offices of the Attorney Representing the State (Prosecutors).
+SB836 is enforced by Law Enforcement Agencies, Office of the Attorney General, Offices of the Attorney Representing the State (Prosecutors) and Texas Courts (Criminal and Civil).

 Q

-The compliance urgency for SB836 is rated as "moderate".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for SB836 is rated as "moderate".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q